sven-nm/simple_splitter/README.md

 # Example

-If you data is in a `pandas.DataFrame`, with columns of length `len(df.index)`, you can easily create your split column with `simple_splitter`:
+If you data is in a `pandas.DataFrame`, with columns of length `len(df)`, you can easily create your split column with `simple_splitter`:

 ```python